Updated: Mar 7

 Director: Liz Lambert

 Striking for the content captured by Austin motel owner Liz Lambert and less for its examination of change (gentrification being the operative word), The Last Days of the San Jose is a naturalistic and practically eerie documentary about motel tenants from years ago, and what brought them there.
 The sheer amount she was able to capture on her video camera, seemingly unthinkable today, is the reason this movie stands out among the other docs: hours of footage from numerous tenants had to be sorted through and assembled to depict a culture.
-The accompanying song choices are well thought-out and even when the energy stalls, it never gets boring.
+The accompanying song choices are well-thought-out and even when the energy stalls, it never gets boring.
 Liz Lambert fleshes out the past in a way only great documentarians can.

 Director: Andrea Blaugrund Nevins

 I thought it was a slight to my gender that I knew of very few female stand-up comedians, but it turns out, it’s just a product of society’s patriarchal norms!
 Who would’ve thought.
 Hysterical is an in-depth look at the history and present-day challenges of female comics in the industry.
-Names like Nikki Glaser, Fortune Feimster, and Margaret Cho discuss their experiences in pay distinctions, the dangers of touring, and your general misogyny experienced within this career path.
+Names like Nikki Glaser, Fortune Feimster, and Margaret Cho discuss their experiences in pay distinctions, the dangers of touring, and the general misogyny experienced within this career path.
 The structure is engaging, and the title/transition designs which were created to resemble an open-bar look quite sleek.
 The ultimate take-away- stick your neck out for the underdogs- is a compelling resolve to a surprisingly educational doc experience.

 Streaming: April 2nd on FX